 Took a DB2 class

 My department held a IBM DB2 class for University students.
-I attended it over 3 days to receive a certification My first but I hope to get a few over the next few years.
+I attended it over 3 days to receive a certification :smile: My first but I hope to get a few over the next few years.
 Microsoft are apparently revamping their exams to reflect more real world situations.

 Bought a new domain